How Can I Delete My Wi-Fi History? – 2 Quick Methods You Can Use

 Let’s get started!

-Summary: Clearing the browser history from your devices doesn’t fully remove traces of your internet activities; your Wi-Fi router retains this information as well.
+Summary: Clearing the browser history from your devices doesn’t completely remove traces of your internet activities; your Wi-Fi router retains this information as well.

 This article guides you on how to purge your Wi-Fi history from your router through two approaches: accessing the router’s portal and performing a router reset.

-It also emphasizes the importance of clearing your Wi-Fi history and recommends employing a Virtual Private Network (VPN) as a measure to enhance your online privacy and security.
+It emphasizes the importance of clearing your Wi-Fi history and recommends using a Virtual Private Network (VPN) to enhance your online privacy and security.

 Use the Router Portal

-This is the correct way of deleting your Wi-Fi history from the router.
+This is the correct way to delete your Wi-Fi history from the router.
 To use this method, you must know your router’s default IP address, username, and password.

-Look at the back of your router for this information.
-If you have changed the username and password, ensure you use the new credentials.
+Check the back of your router for this information.
+If you have changed the username and password, use the new credentials.

 If you have all the requirements, proceed as follows: